OSHA Issues 28 Safety Violations to Three Construction Contractors Over Electrocution Hazards at Long Island Building Site

 Thankfully, no one was killed at this allegedly unsafe construction site.
 Still, workers in the construction industry face dangerous working environments on a daily basis.
 Construction site accidents seriously hurt or kill thousands of workers throughout the country every year.
 Despite that workplace injuries in New York are usually subject to state workers' compensation laws, a third party may also be held liable for failing to utilize appropriate health and safety precautions.
 If you were injured or someone you love died at a New York construction site, you should contact an experienced personal injury lawyer.

 Contact the caring personal injury and accident law attorneys at Korngut Paleudis LLC if you suffered an injury at a construction site in New York, New Jersey, or Connecticut.
 Our capable lawyers are available to help you recover the financial compensation you deserve based upon the severity of your harm.
 Our quality advocates have more than 45 years of experience helping clients who are located in New York, New Jersey, and Connecticut.
-To speak with a knowledgeable attorney about your personal injury claim, please contact Korngut Paleudis LLC through the law firm's website or give us a call at (212) 835-6768 in New York City, (215) 331-6487 in Philadelphia, or (609) 480-3080 in Princeton, New Jersey.
+To speak with a knowledgeable attorney about your personal injury claim, please contact Korngut Paleudis LLC through the law firm's website or give us a call at (212) 835-6768 in New York City or (609) 480-3080 in Princeton, New Jersey.

 OSHA Cites Three New York Contractors for Electrocution Hazards at Long Island Worksite, forconstructionpros.com